xStarbound/xStarbound/README.md

 - [Spawnable Item Pack](https://steamcommunity.com/sharedfiles/filedetails/?id=733665104) — SIP's universal mod support requires xStarbound v2.5+ or OpenStarbound.
 - [Tech Loadout Binds](https://steamcommunity.com/sharedfiles/filedetails/?id=2920684844) — fully supported by xStarbound.
 - [Time Control Command](https://steamcommunity.com/sharedfiles/filedetails/?id=3256623666) ([GitHub](https://github.com/bongus-jive/TimeControlCommand)) — fully supported by xStarbound.
-- [Universal Instant Crafting for All Mods](https://steamcommunity.com/sharedfiles/filedetails/?id=3251274439) — As of v2.5, fully supported by xStarbound.
+- [Universal Instant Crafting for All Mods](https://steamcommunity.com/sharedfiles/filedetails/?id=3251274439) — As of xSB v2.5, fully supported by xStarbound.
 - [xSIP](https://github.com/fezzedone/xSIP) — xSIP's universal mod support requires xStarbound v2.5+ or OpenStarbound.
 - [xWEdit](https://github.com/fezzedone/xWEdit) — this WEdit fork requires xStarbound for full functionality, but is partially supported by OpenStarbound (no mid-air tile placement) and compatible with vanilla Starbound (with no extra functionality above WEdit).
-- Mods that change the size or number of bags in the inventory or hotbar — as of v2.4, xStarbound gives these mods full compatibility with vanilla multiplayer and existing characters «out of the box».
+- Mods that change the size or number of bags in the inventory or hotbar — as of xSB v2.4, xStarbound gives these mods full compatibility with vanilla multiplayer and existing characters «out of the box».

 **Compatible:** Any mod not listed in the «partially compatible» or «not compatible» category should be compatible.
 Major mods that have been tested to be compatible: